Lionel Cranfield, 1st Earl of Middlesex: Life

 He was the second son of Thomas Cranfield, a mercer at London, and his wife Martha Randill, the daughter and heiress of Vincent Randill of Sutton-at-Hone, Kent.
 He was apprenticed to Richard Sheppard, a mercer in London and went into partnership with him in around 1599.
 He was introduced to King James I and VI of England and Scotland by Lord Northampton, and entered the Royal service in 1605.

+Cranfield was appointed Receiver-General of rents and revenues from royal lands in Dorset and Somerset by letters patent in 1605.
+This included the manors in the jointure lands given to Anne of Denmark.
+Much of the work was done by Randolph Baron, Sheriff of Bath, who served as deputy collector, and by clerks employed in London.
+A part of the income was used to pay the keepers of Portland Castle and Sandsfoot Castle.
+Some of Cranfield's receivership papers survive.

 In 1613, he was knighted and was appointed Surveyor-General of Customs.
 He was elected Member of Parliament for Hythe in 1614.
 In 1616 he became one of the Masters of Requests, briefly in 1618 Keeper of the Great Wardrobe and in 1619 Master of the Court of Wards and Liveries and Chief Commissioner of the Navy.
 As Keeper of the Wardrobe he supervised the spending of £20,000 on the funeral of Anne of Denmark and made an inventory of her jewels.

 He was elected MP for Arundel in 1621.
 Cranfield was responsible for many economies in the public service, and his business acumen was very useful to the King.

 He took part in the attack on Lord St Alban in 1621, and although, contrary to general expectation, he did not succeed him as Lord Chancellor, he was created Baron Cranfield, of Cranfield in the County of Bedford, in July of that year.
 In 1621 also he became Lord High Treasurer and in September 1622 was created Earl of Middlesex.

 Cranfield lost his positions and influence shortly afterwards because he opposed the projected war with Spain, and had incurred the hostility of the Prince of Wales and the Duke of Buckingham.
 Impeached by the House of Commons for corruption, he was found guilty by the House of Lords in May 1624 and was sentenced to lose all his offices, to pay a heavy fine and to be imprisoned during the King's pleasure.
 However, he was released from prison in a few days, was pardoned in the following year, and was restored to his seat in the House of Lords in 1640.
 Middlesex died on 6 August 1645.